PostHog/posthog.com/contents/handbook/company/merch-store.md

 ## Legacy setups

-We have integrations with many othe providers from Printify to Printful and Gelato.
-For the most part you can ignore anything that references these as these are legacy settings from previous fulfilment channels.
+We have integrations with many other providers from Printify to Printful and Gelato.
+For the most part you can ignore anything that references these as these are legacy settings from previous fulfillment channels.